Spaqin/spaq-in/src/posts/pov-fpv-path.md

 I even returned to simulator flying with LiftOff to practice tricks.
 I get dizzy with it very quickly so they're not long sessions, but I still get some stick time even if I can't be bothered to go out.

-Long term I would definitely want to switch to digital, but all systems have pros and cons; HDZero has no recording capabilities, Walksnail seems half dead and DJI's problem is that it's a massive corporation and I wouldn't want to support a monopoly; and a common disadvantage is of course price.
+Long term I would definitely want to switch to digital, but all systems have pros and cons; HDZero has no recording capabilities, Walksnail seems half dead (but fairly priced on the Chinese market) and DJI's problem is that it's a massive corporation and I wouldn't want to support a monopoly; and a common disadvantage is of course price.
 Flying wise?
-I'm quite content with the quads I have, so if anything happens, it's after I crash or lose one.
+I'm quite content with the quads I have, so if I change the systems, it's gonna be probably after I crash badly or lose one of the bigger quads.

 Has this article cleared anything up for you?
+I tried to ease in some terms, but extra reading may be necessary.
 If you're into FPV already, there's no new information here; but if you're new or curious, does it give a better idea of everything involved?